AI Engineering Design Patterns

 The Pipeline Pattern is more relevant to AI workflows than the traditional MVC pattern.
 It involves a series of data processing steps, each of which transforms the data in a specific way.
 This pattern is particularly useful for machine learning pipelines where data is pre-processed, transformed, and then used to train models.

-**Latest Libraries and Best Practices**: Ensure that the libraries used for implementing the pipeline pattern, such as TensorFlow 3.0 or PyTorch 2.5, are up-to-date.
-As of 2026, these are the latest stable releases.
-Consider using pipeline management tools like Apache Airflow 3.0 or Kubeflow 2.0 for enhanced orchestration and scalability.
+**Latest Libraries and Best Practices**: As of the latest updates, ensure that the libraries used for implementing the pipeline pattern are up-to-date.
+TensorFlow 2.x, PyTorch 2.x, Apache Airflow 2.x, and Kubeflow 1.x are the latest stable releases.
+Consider using pipeline management tools like these for enhanced orchestration and scalability.
 New features in these libraries, such as improved distributed training capabilities and optimised data loading, should be leveraged.

 ### 2. Factory Pattern